-DDAT has a structured approach to school improvement.
-An educational audit of the school prior to conversion will highlight areas where, and to what level, the MAT board, through the Head of School Improvement; will support the school post conversion.
+DDAT2 has a structured approach to school improvement.
+An educational audit of the school prior to conversion will highlight areas where, and to what level, the MAT board, through the Deputy CEO (Head of School Improvement); will support the school post conversion.
 The level of support will depend on the category which either Ofsted or the MAT board place the school.

-DDAT has clear criteria based on Ofsted/DfE requirements and local knowledge in order to place a school at one of three levels based on its developmental state.
+DDAT2 has clear criteria based on Ofsted/DfE requirements and local knowledge in order to place a school at one of three levels based on its developmental state.
 The level will not necessarily be the same as the most recent Ofsted judgement but will be based on ongoing assessment resulting from school improvement visits.
 There will be at least 6 such visits each year by a member of the school improvement team.

-The key to the DDAT school improvement model is that the school is not judged by its last Ofsted inspection.
+The key to the DDAT2 school improvement model is that the school is not judged by its last Ofsted inspection.
 This could have been as long as 10 years ago.
 Experience has shown that schools may have fallen from Outstanding to Inadequate in one Ofsted cycle.
-Such schools may have received little, if any, outside scrutiny because they were deemed as outstanding and therefore given considerable autonomy by the maintaining authority.
-DDAT has an approach to ensure that this cannot happen.
-Within DDAT, autonomy is earned, but there is still external scrutiny and rigour - at least 6 times a year.
-If a 'grade 1' Academy is showing signs of decline then the board will re-categorise the school.
+Such schools may have received little, if any, outside scrutiny because they were deemed as outstanding and therefore given more independence by the maintaining authority.
+DDAT2 has an approach to ensure that this cannot happen.
+Within DDAT2, more independence is earned, but there is still external scrutiny and rigour - at least 6 times a year.
+If a 'grade 1' Academy is showing signs of decline, then the board will re-categorise the school.
 This will result in the necessary intervention to stop the school declining any further and putting it back on track to achieve outstanding outcomes.
-DDAT would, in such circumstances, increase the management fee it receives from the school has would be reduced.
-Equally, when an Academy has evidenced improvement, more autonomy is handed back to governors - they can make more decisions independently, the intensity and frequency of the support and challenge would reduce and the management fee would also reduce as less support and challenge will be needed.
-However, the Academy will still be monitored rigorously at least every 6 weeks.
+DDAT2 would, in such circumstances, increase the management fee it receives from the school to put more support and challenge in where it is needed.

 Each school is aiming to become outstanding, but the barriers to this in each school can be very different.
-Therefore, DDAT does not produce an action plan to fit all Academies, but instead produces bespoke action plans to bring about rapid improvement in those Academies that need it or to ensure that the high standards are maintained in the outstanding schools.
+Therefore, DDAT2 does not produce an action plan to fit all Academies, but instead produces bespoke action plans to bring about rapid improvement in those academies that need it or to ensure that the high standards are maintained in the outstanding schools.